Modernism in Literature: Meaning, Themes and characteristics

 Together, these theorists created an intellectual climate that questioned traditional norms and encouraged writers to break free from old forms.

-- Pioneers and Key Writers of Modernism
+Key Writers of Modernism

 The Modernist movement produced some of the most innovative and influential writers in literary history.
 These pioneers redefined what literature could achieve, leaving a legacy that continues to shape contemporary writing.